Hurricane Preparedness: Pregnant Women and Families

 Disasters, such as wildfires, hurricanes, and floods, can be unpredictable and devastating.
 Learn general tips to get prepared before a disaster and what to do in case of a disaster to help keep you and your family safe and healthy.

-For pregnant moms, March of Dimes has a recommended packing list found here.
+For pregnant moms, The Florida Department of Health has a recommended packing list found here.
 Make sure to pack enough bottled water to keep hydrated and do not lift large or heavy objects – have a friend or family member help you.
 If you are close to your due date, talk to your health care provider about what to do in case of emergency.

 For moms with infants, March of Dimes has many helpful tips for families facing emergency situations: